Carrot Seed and Rose Body Butter Recipe

 Carrot Seed and Rose Body Butter

-This Carrot Seed and Rose Body Butter can be made in about 5-10 minutes and you only need 4 ingredients.
-It will last about a month, but if you’re anything like me, it will gone in less than a week.
+This Carrot Seed and Rose Body Butter can be made in about 5-10 minutes, and you only need 4 ingredients.
+It can last about a month, but if you’re anything like me, it will gone in less than a week.

 Step 1.
 Coconut oil consistency